 Police officers and others filled the lobby; the word must have spread rapidly through the building.
 Precinct 7 is primarily African American, so the tall, blond, Caucasian woman stood out like a single daisy in a grass field.
-Angel didn’t look fearful but scanned her surroundings, identifying surveillance cameras, windows, exits.
+Angel didn’t look fearful but scanned her surroundings, identifying surveillance cameras, windows, and exits.
 Baggs pushed her past the lobby reception desk to the bookings desk.

-“I’ve arrested this woman for fighting, disturbing the peace, and disorderly conduct,” Baggs said.
+“I’ve arrested this woman for fighting, disturbing the peace, and disorderly conduct.”

-Officer Gabriella Castillo, a bilingual Latina policewoman, turned the booking tablet around and pointed to the box for Captain Baggs to enter the charges and sign his name.
-When he finished, she stood up and asked: “Did you explain the Miranda rights to her?”
+Officer Gabriella Castillo, a bilingual Latina policewoman, turned the booking tablet computer around and pointed to the text box for Captain Baggs to enter the charges and sign his name.
+When he finished, she stood up and asked.

+“Did you explain the Miranda rights to her?”

-Captain Baggs looked at Officer Juarez and asked: “I didn’t Miranda her, did you?”
+Captain Baggs looked at Officer Juarez.

+“I didn’t Miranda her, did you?”

 Juarez nodded no. Castillo shrugged and walked around her desk to where Angel was standing.

 “Ma’am, look at me and listen carefully.
 You have the right to remain silent.
 However, anything you say can and will be used against you in a court of law.
 You have the right to speak with an attorney.
 If you cannot afford one, one will be appointed for you.
 Do you understand what I have told you?”

 Angel gave no response.